Kirsty Hanson: Manchester United

 On 1 July 2018, Hanson joined the newly-formed Manchester United to compete in the FA Women's Championship, one of seven players to return to the senior side having played for the club at youth level.
 She made her debut in a 1–0 FA Women's League Cup victory against former club Liverpool on 19 August, and marked her league debut with a brace in a 12–0 win against Aston Villa.
 Hanson made her first start of the 2019–20 season against Tottenham Hotspur in the FA Women's Super League on 13 October 2019, scoring the first goal as United won 3–0.
 She was named FA WSL player of the month for October 2019.

 Ahead of the 2020–21 season, Hanson signed a new one-year contract with an option for a further year.
 On 3 February 2021 Hanson signed a new deal with Manchester United until 2024 with the option to extend it for a further year.

 On 8 September 2022, Hanson joined fellow WSL side Aston Villa on loan for the 2022–23 season.

+Aston Villa

+On 11 August 2023, Aston Villa signed Hanson permanently on a two-year deal with the option to extend for a further year.
+In the 2023–24 FA Women's League Cup quarter-final against Brighton & Hove Albion, Hanson scored the equaliser to make it 1–1.
+Aston Villa advanced on penalties.
+On 18 July 2025, it was announced that Hanson's contract had been extended to June 2027.
+Her goal in a 2–0 win against West Ham on 5 October 2025 was named as the WSL Goal of the Month.